Ternary conditional operator: Bash

-Where "$a" = "$b" can be any condition … construct can evaluate.
-Instead of the … there can be any other bash command.
+Where condition can be any bash command.
 When it exits with success, the first echo command is executed, otherwise the second one is executed.

 C family

-The following code in C assigns result to the value of x if a > b; otherwise to y.
+The following code in C assigns result to the value of x if a > b, and otherwise to the value of y.
 This is the same syntax as in many related languages including C++, Java, JavaScript, and Dart.